developmentseed/segment-anything-services/README.md

 ### 5. Test the endpoints

 You can run `test_endpoint.ipynb` to then use the two running services you started above.
+The dependencies are minimal for this notebook, install them on your own or you can run them in the jupyter server below.

-### 5. Run jupyter server container
+### 6. Run jupyter server container

 This is a GPU enabled container that is set up with SAM and some other dependencies we commonly use.
 You can use it to try out SAM model in a notebook environment.
 Remove the `--gpus` arg if you don't have a GPU.